|Bitcoin Wallet||Specifications & Key Features||Price|

 Moreover, you control your Bitcoin private key and can always import it when you need to.

 Guarda is a non-HD wallet that provides you with a 12-word backup seed key which you should write down somewhere and keep safe.
 If you damage or lose your device, this backup seed key will enable you to recover your bitcoins.

 Always remember: If you lose those 12 words, you will lose your bitcoins.

-As the Lightning network adoption is increasing, it is important that you have a lightning network supported Bitcoin wallet.
-This way you would not be restricted by high network fees of Bitcoin network, and use services like Bitrefill, Paywithmoon to name a few.
+As the Lightning Network adoption increases, you must have a lightning network-supported Bitcoin wallet.
+This way, you would not be restricted by the high network fees of the Bitcoin network and use services like Bitrefill, and Paywithmoon, to name a few.